joonghochoe/RasGUpload/README.md

-#  stellaRasUpload for Stellamove
+#  RasGUploader for Stellamove

-stellaRasUpload provides a snappy web interface for uploading 3d printer machine code.
+RasGUploader provides a snappy web interface for uploading 3d printer machine code.
 It is Free Software and released under the [GNU Affero General Public License V3](http://www.gnu.org/licenses/agpl.html).

 This is basically intended to use OctoPrint's File Manager only, but it will gradually expand its functionality.